-St. Patrick's Day is perfect way to celebrate family's lucky baby #7

-Laura Last is pretty much a pro at baby announcements, given that — as the mom of 6 — she has done so many of them.
+Luck of the Irish!
+7 sweet St. Patrick's Day pregnancy announcements

+Laura Last may have won St. Patrick's Day with her creative pregnancy announcement for her seventh child.

-When she and husband Andrew were expecting their sixth child, Last did a gender reveal photo showing her son and four daughters' anticipating yet another girl.
-This time around, the California family uses the theme of St. Patrick's Day to let the world know that lucky baby #7 is arriving this spring.
+When she and husband Andrew were expecting their sixth child, Last did a gender reveal photo showing her son and four daughters anticipating yet another girl.
+So the California family used the theme of St. Patrick's Day to let the world know that lucky baby No. 7 was arriving.

-"The kids were very excited to dress up for the photo and start celebrating St. Patrick's Day," Last told TODAY. "[It's] a big holiday for our Irish family.
+"The kids were very excited to dress up for the photo and start celebrating St. Patrick's Day," Last told TODAY Parents. "(It's) a big holiday for our Irish family.
 We took the picture and then went out for Shamrock Shakes."

 RELATED: And it's....another girl!
 Boy's reaction to fifth sister is priceless

-Note: Editor's note: This story was first published on March 16, 2017.
-A little leprechaun told us people might like to see it again.